Azerbaijani wedding traditions: Nişan (Engagement) or Adax (Betrothal)

 Matchmaking follows engagement traditions.
 After the father decides to give his daughter for marriage, the groom entertains his new relatives with tea and sweeties in the bride's house.
 In 1908, the engagement process of Shahsevens, an ethnic group of Azerbaijanis, was described as follows:

 The period after the engagement and before the wedding is the main period in the life of a young couple.
 Earlier the length of this stage was very significant, sometimes extending several years.
 It could be that the long span of the engagement was related to difficulties relating to material welfare and the necessities of preparing for the future wedding ceremonies.
-Later this period was significantly shortened.
+Later, this period was significantly shortened.

 Cehiz (dowry)

 After engagement or betrothal, the bride's family begins to prepare cehiz for their daughter's future family life.
 Cehiz is in the form of all the needed equipment to fill the house.
-Usually groom's family buys the house and bride's family buys all the furnitures, kitchen equipments, washing machine, vacuum cleaner and many other things needed to live inside the house.
+Usually, the groom's family buys the house and the bride's family buys all the furniture, kitchen equipment, washing machine, vacuum cleaner and many other things needed to live inside the house.
 It is glorious to the bride's family to provide wealth cehiz.
 This is accepted as the last duty of the parents for their daughter's life.